brienna/freecodecamp/README.md

 ## [freeCodeCamp](https://www.freecodecamp.com):

+For most sections, I post all completed exercises.

-Sections for which I only post exercises that either made me pause to think or used a feature I was unfamiliar with:
+Sections for which I post only exercises that either made me pause to think or used a feature I was unfamiliar with:

 * Basic JavaScript
 * Object Oriented and Functional Programming

-For other sections, I post all completed exercises.
+* HTML5 and CSS